Things to do in Puglia on Your Italian Family Holiday

-Where to go and what to see when planning to visit Puglia, Italy.
+Puglia is truly one of the hidden gems in Italy and is the perfect destination for a family Holiday.
+Here you can find a range of things to do in Puglia with kids that parents will love to.
+We include where to go and what to see when planning to visit Puglia, Italy.
 Including Bari the capital, Alberobello, and more.
 Southern highlights for your Italy family holiday

 Why you need to add Puglia to your Italy family holiday

 Located in the south of Italy on the heal of the boot is the breathtaking region of Puglia.
 With some of the best beaches in Italy, this region is full of little surprises.

 Puglia was actually my first stop in Italy where I was based for a Summer back when I was travelling Europe.
 It’s one of those places that stayed in my mind over time.
 I loved it so much that I returned years later to explore with my family.

 For many families, Puglia isn’t on the top of their Italian holiday destinations list.
 Many travellers who visit Italy tend to visit the northern region, and the more touristic places such as Rome, Florence, or Venice.

 However, this little unspoiled region tucked away in the southern pocket of Italy, is a splendorous place to visit and well worth the trip if you can make it down south.

 When is the best time to visit Puglia?